justinsalamon/scaper/docs/installation.rst

 Otherwise, you can `obtain a static binary from the ffmpeg website <https://ffmpeg.org/download.html>`_.

-On windows you can use the provided installation binaries:
+On Windows you can use the provided installation binaries:

 - SoX: https://sourceforge.net/projects/sox/files/sox/
 - FFmpeg: https://ffmpeg.org/download.html#build-windows